EsotericSoftware/spine-runtimes/spine-ue4/README.md

 1. Create a new Unreal Engine code project.
 You don't need to write C++, but the code project is needed for the plugin to compile.
 See the [Unreal Engine documentation](https://docs.unrealengine.com/latest/INT/) or have a look at the example in this repository.
 2. Download the Spine Runtimes source using git (`git clone https://github.com/esotericsoftware/spine-runtimes`) or download it [as a zip](https://github.com/EsotericSoftware/spine-runtimes/archive/3.6.zip)
 3. Copy the `Plugins` folder from this directory to your new project's root directory.
-4. Copy the `spine-c` folder from this repositories root directory to your project's `Plugins/SpinePlugin/Sources/SpinePlugin/Public/` directory.
+4. Copy the folder `spine-runtimes/spine-c/spine-c` to your project's `Plugins/SpinePlugin/Source/SpinePlugin/Public/` folder.
 5. Open the Unreal Project in the Unreal Editor

 See the [Spine Runtimes documentation](http://esotericsoftware.com/spine-documentation#runtimesTitle) on how to use the APIs or check out the Spine UE4 example.